Signado vs Clay

 Competitor pricing shown is from 2025 and subject to change.
 Please verify current pricing on their website.

 The pricing models reflect different jobs.
 Clay charges per data operation: every enrichment, every lookup, every API call consumes credits.
-Run a monitoring workflow daily, and you pay daily whether anything changed or not.
-Signado charges per workspace at a flat rate: monitor 25 to 100 priority companies with daily signal detection, unlimited signal types, and AI-generated outreach included.
+Run a discovery or monitoring workflow daily and you pay daily whether anything fired or not.
+Signado charges per workspace at a flat rate: daily warm-lead discovery on multiple keywords, ICP scoring, AI-personalized outreach, and on-demand Deep Dive signals on any account, all included.

-The same team on Signado Starter pays $149/month for 500 contacts, 25 priority companies monitored daily, and AI-personalized outreach included.
-Many teams use both: Clay for enrichment, Signado for always-on signal detection.
+The same team on Signado Starter pays $99/month for 5,000 credits supporting up to 1,500 warm leads/month and Deep Dive on accounts that matter.
+Many teams use both: Clay for deep enrichment, Signado for warm-lead discovery and signals.
 The tools solve different problems.

 Which tool fits your workflow